6 small changes that would have made these military movies better

-We love movies!
+We love military movies!
 That's exactly why studios spend millions of dollars making them.
 As long our eyes are glued to the silver screen, they'll continue to put out blockbuster after blockbuster.
 Some film moments, however, don't land well with the audience.
 No movie is without flaws.
 Even though we watch and rewatch these films, most of us would like to see some moments altered.

 If you watched 2017's The Wall through to the end, you got an intense representation of what it's like during a sniper duel.
 But, at the end of the movie, (spoiler alert) the good guy's extraction helicopter gets shot down by the bad guy's perfectly placed round.

 Don't get us wrong, we can appreciate a good plot twist in military movies, but watching a terrorist win out just isn't any fun.